jmrnilsson/MinMQ/README.md

 **For all others**
 If you plan to run the service without a container service the path set as FasterDevice in [appsettings.Development.json](./service-kestrel/Service-Kestrel/Service-Kestrel/appsettings.Development.json) must be assigned.

+### Setup database
+Start the databaste with

+    docker-compose up mmq-db

+Start Visual Studio since the dotnet core tools from 2.* doesn't work any more or [documenation](https://docs.microsoft.com/en-us/ef/core/get-started/?tabs=netcore-cli) is not up-to-date.

+Tools > Nuget Package Mannager

+    Update-Database -Context MessageQueueContext

 ## Usage
 With Docker-compose. `Sudo` is system dependant doesn't have to apply.